linhbngo/linhbngo.github.io/_csc418-587/07-mongodb.md

 ???tip "Recording: MongoDB on Docker Desktop"
     <iframe src="https://wcupa.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=dc99ba52-f1de-4243-9dd3-b254001e53fb&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="mongodb" ></iframe>

+## Overview

+This is an introductory lecture on MongoDB.
+We follow the structure of the book:

+- Lesson 13 introduces MongoDB with CLI interaction.
+- Lesson 14 shows how to connect the MongoDB database to a NodeJS application.
+- Lesson 15 discusses the types of query commands that can be used with the MongoDB database from within the Node.js application.

+## Lesson 13: Setting up a MongoDB

+Instructions for installing MongoDB directly on Windows or Linux-based environments can be found in [MongoDB Documation](https://www.mongodb.com/docs/manual/administration/install-community/?operating-system=linux&linux-distribution=red-hat&linux-package=default&search-linux=with-search-linux).
+However, MongoDB's rolling versions can be problematic for production setup, as technical issues shown in previous versions of class lectures.

+In our case, we will freeze all versions of NodeJS and MongoDB through containerization.

+## Lesson 14: Connect a NodeJS to MongoDB

+## Lesson 15: Further customization